thelastmile/lms-backend/README.md

 Enter your user credentials that were created

+Add the group `Super Admin` to your admin user

 Create a separate user that will belong to each group for full testing spectrum